wp-plugins/basic-google-maps-placemarks/readme.txt

 = v1.6 (12/12/2011) =
 * [NEW] Added options for changing the map type, type control and navigation control.
 * [NEW] Added [a new filter on the default icon URL](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-categories-feature-requests).
-* [UPDATE] Changed infomation window titles from H1 to H3 because it's more semantically appropriate
+* [UPDATE] Changed information window titles from H1 to H3 because it's more semantically appropriate
 * [FIX] Made the default information window text black because [it wasn't visible in some themes](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-no-description-in-placemark-balloon).
 * [FIX] Fixed bug where [coordinates with commas instead of periods wouldn't work](http://wordpress.org/support/topic/plugin-basic-google-maps-placemarks-plugin-error-bad-displays-a-map).
 * [NEW] Added a lot of additional filters